 2. Sort out your streaming apps

-The streaming services and apps that currently work with voice controls via Google Assistant and Chromecast are: Netflix; YouTube (including Live); CBS, CW, HBO Now; Viki and Crackle.
-No Google Play Movies + TV yet.
+The streaming services and apps that currently work with voice controls via Google Assistant and Chromecast are: Google Play Movies + TV (which has just been added), Netflix, YouTube (including Live), CBS, CW, HBO Now, Viki and Crackle.

 Some of these like YouTube will simply start working once all the devices are linked but for some, like Netflix, CBS, HBO Now and Viki, you have to add your account to the Google Home app first.